Combining Tables with JOINs

 -

-Which join ensures every student appears, even if they have not declared a department?
+Which join ensures every customer appears, even if they have not set a preferred category?

 A)INNER JOIN